selma-Bentaiba/selma-Bentaiba.github.io/_notes/wl_1.markdown

 Day 2
 - I tried making the youtube video for transformers.
 I will do it again tomorrow, with a script or some pointers in hand.
 That will be better
 - added google analytics, comments, share buttons and socials to the blog, also update my socials.
 (Used Cursor to do it, write a bit about that).
-I reorganised the blog as well.
+I reorganized the blog as well.
 - Ordered protein (write about how to pick the best one and different kinds)
 - Finished 48 laws of power, The most important laws to me
     - Law 4 -> Always say less than necessary (this keeps things open ended, vague.
 People think of their on interpretations.)